SubodhS-Projects/HR-Interactive-Dashboard/README.md

 # HR-Interactive-Dashboard
-# 📊 Employee Interactive Dashboard
+# 📊 HR Interactive Dashboard

 A powerful Power BI dashboard designed to help HR departments visualize, analyze, and act on employee data across departments, job levels, genders, locations, nationalities, and more.